winduum/winduum-docs/docs/docs/colors.md

 ## Accent

 You can easily change accent color of any UI component.
 Because components in Winduum use `--color-accent` property as their color, rather than `--color-primary`.

+So you still use primary color when needed and change accent only for elements you want.

-<iframe src="/examples/accent/btn.html"></iframe>
+<iframe onload="this.style.visibility = 'visible';" src="/examples/accent/btn.html"></iframe>

 <<< @/public/examples/accent/btn.html#body{}